RoboDD/robodd.github.io/_pages/about.md

 > Actively looking for an internship opptunity in robotics (robot learning, or motion planning) in UK.
 I do not need a visa or sponsorship.
 I have already got a Graduate Visa.

 Hi there!
 I am Ziniu WU.
 I am working on [Mixed Reality-based Robotic Manipulation and Robot Learning](https://robodd.github.io/site/research/).
-Previously, I received an MSc in Robotics at the [University of Bristol](https://www.bristol.ac.uk/) and a BSc in Applied Mathematics at the [University of Liverpool](https://www.liverpool.ac.uk/).
+Previously, I received an MSc in Robotics at the [University of Bristol](https://www.bristol.ac.uk/) and a BSc in Applied Mathematics at the [University of Liverpool](https://www.liverpool.ac.uk/) and [Xi’an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/en).

 <!--